user11911/dashboard/README.md

 # order

 The first thing i shuould do is divide the pages in the right way and already organize for compatibility with different screen sizes.
 Ill make three different sizes: mobile, computer-shrink and computer-full. i should change the smoothness and add the most important animations and user-experience improvers from the starrt. then i should add the content with preicse classes for links and features.
 I should already set up the spaces for all the things with grids.

+# content

+layout1: logo, searchbar and welcome esclamation, user features.
+layout2: links to features (home,, profile, messages, history, tasks, community and settings, support and privacy)
+layout3: projects with dashboards
+layout4: announcements with some announcements and trending, with some profile links.